UnfoldedInc/deck.gl-native-dependencies/docs/iOS-BUILD.md

 #### Failed to build Boost.Build build engine
 Cross compiling `Boost` does not seem to work.
 It was eventually resolved and built using [this script](https://github.com/faithfracture/Apple-Boost-BuildScript).
 As there were still issues plugging the built library back into the build process, workaround was building `arrow` without `parquet` support, which was the option that required `Boost`

+Modifications to Arrow source can be found as a patch [here](/patches/arrow/arrow-iOS-build.patch).

 ### Building